Title

 Republic Act No. 10585 converts Cotabato City State Polytechnic College into Cotabato State University, granting it academic freedom and autonomy, and providing advanced education, research, and extension services in various fields, with the main campus located in Cotabato City.

-The main campus of the Cotabato State University is located in Cotabato City.
+The main campus shall be located in Cotabato City.

-The Board convenes regularly once every three (3) months and may hold up to two special meetings upon three days' prior notice.
+The Board shall convene regularly once every three (3) months, and the Chairperson may call a maximum of two (2) special meetings within the same period with three (3) days prior written notice.

-The President is appointed by the Board of Regents upon the recommendation of a search committee, serving a term of four (4) years, with eligibility for reappointment for another term.
+The President is appointed by the Board upon recommendation of a duly constituted search committee, to serve full-time for four (4) years and eligible for reappointment for another term.

-All assets, personnel, liabilities, and records of the Cotabato City State Polytechnic College are transferred to the University, and security of tenure of existing faculty and personnel is respected.
+All assets, personnel, and records of the Polytechnic College are transferred to the University, but positions, rights, and security of tenure of faculty and personnel under existing laws prior to conversion are respected.

 Analyze Cases Smarter, Faster